pablobernabeu/hpc-intro/_episodes/12-cluster.md

 > Now is your chance to type in your password.
 But watch out, the characters you type are not displayed on the screen.
 {: .callout}

+After Lola's password is accepted, the following message may appear on her terminal:

 ~~~
 Last login: Fri Dec 14 14:13:14 2018 from lolas_laptop
-$
+[lola@{{ site.login_host }}] $
 ~~~
 {: .output}

 The admin explains to Lola that she is using a program known as the secure shell or `ssh`.
-This establishes a temporary encrypted connection between Lola's laptop and `{{ site.login_host }}`.
+This establishes a temporary encrypted connection between Lola's laptop and `{{ site.login_hostname }}`.
 The word before the `@` symbol, e.g. `lola` here, is the user account name that Lola has access permissions for on the cluster.

 > ## Where do I get this `ssh` from ?
 > On Linux and/or macOS, the `ssh` command line utility is almost always pre-installed.
 Open a terminal and type `ssh --help` to check if that is the case.